Law Office of William B. Wynne

 In the landmark case Miranda v.
 Arizona, 384 U.S. 436 (1966), the United States Supreme Court ruled that before a defendant (who is in custody) may be interrogated by police, the defendant must be advised of the following: 1) They have the right to remain silent; 2) That anything they say can be used against them; 3) They have the right to have an attorney present during questioning; and 4) If they cannot afford an attorney, one will be provided at public expense.
 If these warnings are not administered properly, a motion to suppress properly filed and argued will exclude (or suppress) the statements.

 Lastly, a Motion to Suppress can be used to exclude eyewitness identification of the defendant if the identification procedure used violated due process.
 “The 14th Amendment requires the exclusion of any identification evidence … when the identification procedure used is so impermissibly suggestive as to give rise to a very substantial likelihood of an irreparable misidentification.”
 Simmons v.
 U.S., 390 U.S. 377 (1968).
 Identification procedures can be improper for several reasons, which can result in the identification being overly suggestive.
 An overly suggestive identification procedure that substantially raises the probability of misidentification can be attacked via a motion to suppress.

-A motion to suppress evidence is a tool used to exclude evidence that was unlawfully obtained in violation of the defendant’s constitutional rights.
+A Motion to Suppress is a tool used to exclude evidence that was unlawfully obtained in violation of the defendant’s constitutional rights.
 Depending on the circumstances, a defendant can move to exclude tangible and physical evidence, statements and confessions, and eyewitness identifications of the defendant.
-If you have further questions regarding this matter, feel free to contact our office for a free consultation.